codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 {:start="3"}
 1. Optional.
 If required for your Git provider, select the **Git Organization for which to create the repos**.
+  >**NOTE**
-  >If the organization does not appear in the list, you need to authorize access to it.
+  If the organization does not appear in the list, you need to authorize access to it.
 See [Authorize organizations/projects]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/).
 1. Click **Create**.
   Codefresh creates the two Git repositories in the paths shown.